 In 2011, we reported on Mouse, or "Raton" in Spanish, a 700-pound killer bull, was Spain's most famous fighting bull.
 During his lifetime he killed three people and injured dozens of others in festivals across Spain.
 His name came from the fact that he was abnormally small when he was born.

-Normally bulls with blood on their horns are pulled from festivals.
-Because the big beasts are quick studies.
+Normally bulls with blood on their horns are pulled from festivals because the big beasts are quick studies.
 Once they figure out how to chase humans down, they don't forget.
 Actually, they get better and better at it.

-"A bull once gave me eight stitches in the scrotum," said a young man earlier this year, after barely escaping Mouse's horns.
+"A bull once gave me eight stitches in the scrotum," said a young man one year, after barely escaping Mouse's horns.
 "I like to tangle with the bulls," he said.
 "Just as some people like to ride motorcycles.
 One day you might slip up and fall.
 And if you do, well, that'd be that."